mikerobeson/Misc_Code/SILVA_to_RDP/README.md

 Python code to parse SILVA fasta database files into usable form for the RDP classifier.

 **Note:** *This code has been superceeded by [make_SILVA_db](https://github.com/mikerobeson/make_SILVA_db).
-Please use that code instead and consider this, obsolete.
+Please use that code instead, and consider this obsolete.
 I am leaving this here for historical/reference purposes.*